WHY WE LOVE THIS RECIPE

 This is also known as sattvic food, suitable for anyone at any age.
+Traditional kitchari is a combination of split mung beans and basmati rice.
 The great thing about kitchari is that additional spices or vegetables can be added to this recipe according to one’s constitution.

 Split mung beans (or dahl) can be found at most health food stores.

 Basmati rice is the most digestible.
 Be sure to add even more water, as the rice absorbs it quickly, and kitchari should be thin and runny.